 The fact that the system’s source code is open allows anyone to edit, enhance and customize its versions, themes and plugins.

 Do you want to know a clear benefit of WordPress being an open-source software?

 The translation of the platform into Brazilian Portuguese was a notable achievement for the WordPress developer community in Brazil.

 Furthermore, most of the resources WordPress has come from user initiatives.

 Of course, to modify the WordPress code and customize your website, you will need a good knowledge of programming or a professional developer by your side.

-In many ways, this is even better than having a system with their own support team because of the possibilities for innovation and operational cost.
+In many ways, this is even better than having a system with its own support team because of the possibilities for innovation and operational costs.